Jiikiam/Ethical-Hacking-Course/h1 Hacker Warmup/h1HackerWarmup.md

 ## f) Porttiskannaa kaikki koneesi (localhost) tcp-portit.
 Analysoi tulokset (Port scan all the TCP ports on your machine (localhost).
 Analyze the results.).

 I scanned tcp ports between 1-65535.
-Again only the ssh port 22 were open.
+Again only the ssh port 22 was open.

 	$ nmap -p 1-65535 localhost
 pic